darbyjohnston/DJV/docs/index.md

 Files and folders can be opened from the **File** menu, by dragging and dropping onto the main window, or from the command line.
-Opening a folder will open all of the media files in the folder (non-recursively).
+Opening a folder will open all of the supported files in the folder (non-recursively).

 The native file browser is enabled by default on Windows and macOS.
 The built-in file browser can be enabled in the **Settings** tool.